-Of the sampled encounters, 336 out of 372 encounters show sufficient IOARS documentation (90.3 percent).
+Of the sampled encounters, 341 out of 373 encounters show sufficient IOARS documentation (91.4 percent).
 Figure 4 indicates the percentage of encounters with IOARS documentation by encounter type and offers a comparison to previous reporting periods.
-When broken down by encounter type, traffic stops meet the required threshold of 85 percent for the current reporting period (January through June 2023).
-Officers sufficiently documented IOARS for all but eight traffic stops in the sample (96.8 percent).
-Documentation of field interviews for the current reporting period is above the required 85 percent threshold for IOARS documentation standards (88.9 percent).
-IOARS for no action encounters was met in 73.3 percent of stops.
-The majority of citations/warnings did not meet the threshold, with one of 15 citations/warnings meeting the IOARS standard.
+When broken down by encounter type, traffic stops meet the required threshold of 85 percent for the current reporting period (July through December 2023).
+Officers sufficiently documented IOARS for all but five traffic stops in the sample (98.1 percent).
+Documentation of field interviews for the current reporting period is also above the required 85 percent threshold for IOARS documentation standards (89.9 percent).
+IOARS for no action encounters was met in only 35.3 percent of stops (six out of 17 stops).
+Just over half of citations/warnings did not meet the threshold, with seven of 15 citations/warnings meeting the IOARS standard.
+However, the percentage of citations/warning meeting the IOARS threshold has largely increased from prior reporting periods.